sjpierce/CSTAT.RR2025/README.md

     know what you are doing!
 This folder is not tracked by Git.
   - `.Rproj.user/`: This hidden folder is used by Rstudio.
 Leave it alone!
+  - `_brand.yml`: This file contains color palette, font, and logo settings for CSTAT branding.
   - `_extensions/`: This folder contains files for Quarto extensions used by my presentation slides.
   - `data/`: This folder is intended to hold R Data files (`*.RData`).